conventional-commits/conventionalcommits.org/content/next/index.fi.md

 Avainsanat "PITÄÄ" (“MUST”), "EI PIDÄ" (“MUST NOT"), "PAKOLLINEN" (“REQUIRED”), "PITÄISI" (“SHOULD”), EI PITÄISI (“SHOULD NOT)”, "SAA" (“MAY”), ja "VAPAAEHTOINEN" (“OPTIONAL”, “RECOMMENDED”) tässä dokumentissa viittaavat [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt)-määritelmään.

-1. Commits MUST be prefixed with a type, which consists of a noun, `feat`, `fix`, etc., followed by the OPTIONAL scope, OPTIONAL `!`, and REQUIRED terminal colon and space.
+1. Muutoksissa PITÄÄ olla etuliitteenä tyyppi, mikä muodostuu substantiivista, `feat`, `fix`, jne., jota seuraa VAPAAEHTOINEN laajuus, VAPAAEHTOINEN `!`, ja PAKOLLINEN kaksoispiste ja välilyönti.
 1. The type `feat` MUST be used when a commit adds a new feature to your application or library.
 1. The type `fix` MUST be used when a commit represents a bug fix for your application.
 1. A scope MAY be provided after a type.
 A scope MUST consist of a noun describing a